raffimolero/fieasm/README.md

     ---

 5. Go back to your terminal and type `cargo run program --clip`.
 This will first compile the rieasm assembler, which will then run, compiling the `program.rie` file found in this repository into your clipboard.
+(This is outdated btw there's a lua script somewhere that will compile the rieasm into your clipboard and paste it in the proper location automatically)
     <details>
     <summary>(Show Image)</summary>